 "The Board is committed to transparency and accountability to the public.
+Visit transparency.bartonccc.edu

-Visit transparency.bartonccc.edu for data that paints a real time picture of how the institution is doina,"
+Visit transparency.bartonccc.edfor data that paints

+a real time picture of how

+the institution is doing."

 President

 Dr. Carl R. Heilman

 THE MISSION

 The mission of Barton Community College is to provide quality educational opportunities that are accessible, affordable, continuously improving and student-focused.
 Barton is driven to provide an educational system that is learning-centered, innovative, meets workforce needs and strengthens communities.